Shining a Light on your Lifetime ProtectionReading Time: 2 Minutes

 Transformation, in the landscape of America, requires a mental paradigm shift for all communities to fully access services.
 Many are beginning to recognize that we need an integrated effort from multiple sources.

-Faith Week of Action leads us into Asian American and Pacific Islander (AAPI) Heritage Month, a time we celebrate the accomplishments and contributions of this rich culture in the United States.
-Social Security is committed to the White House AAPI Initiative.
-You can visit our website Asian Americans and Pacific Islanders for more information.
+Faith Week of Action leads us into Asian American, Native Hawaiian, and Pacific Islander Heritage Month (AANHPIHM) Heritage Month, a time we celebrate the accomplishments and contributions of this rich culture in the United States.
+Social Security is committed to the White House AA and NHPI Initiative.
+You can visit our website Asian Americans, Native Hawaiians, and Pacific Islanders for more information.

-You can also register online to learn how you can help Social Security spread the message about securing today and tomorrow.
+Learn how you can help us spread the message about securing today and tomorrow on our website.